kasemdeautsch/PP4/README.md

 ## Overview

-My Bookings is a full-stack mobile-first desin working on most modern web browswes Built using Bootstrab and Django Framework.
+ML.Bookings is a full-stack mobile-first desin working on most modern web browswes\
+Built using Bootstrab and Django Framework.

-It allows the users to register an account and login and book their Dine with time and date dsiged with role-based functionality edit permissions, to give them ful CRUD functionality on their bookings
+It allows the users to register an account and login and book their Dine with time and date\
+desiged with role-based functionality edit permissions, to give them full CRUD functionality\
+on their bookings.

 [Link to the live website](https://my-restaurent-6ec23ea949ae.herokuapp.com/)